DEMORALIZ3D/eurocamp-tech-test/README.md

 #### Brief explanation of the latest practices in your respective field of expertise.

+My experiance:

+I have worked with GraphQL about 4 years ago in the early days.
+I have also used Next.js about 4 years ago for commericial use, creating various blogs/FAQ for Origin Broadband.

+I have used more modern Next.JS 13+ in a hobbiest fashion.
+I am looking to re-write my portfolio using Next.js 14 w/ app directory and Material 3 design system.

+I am used to React./Typescript and Node.
+I can build various components/pages using figma or designing my own if needed.

 The latest practices in the FE space are forever changing and currently it seems the frontend space is heading down the serverless space and monolithic/microservice hybrid in that edge functions and lambdas running on "FE" frameworks such as Next.js and Vercels offerings seem to be gaining traction.
 The ability to fetch data and have the speed of BE generated components/HTML like the proedural PHP days of old.

 TypeScript as far as im concerned is the best practice and generally is a widely adopted opinion.